CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 6 - Random/Random.md

 `Random rng = new Random();`

 and now you have a random number generator named 'rng'.
+You'll notice that to create that code, we're applying the syntax template for creating a new object, using `Random` as the type, and `rng` as the name - as the semester goes on, you'll start using new classes that we haven't covered specifically.
+It's a good idea to try to recognize the **patterns** for how to create an object now, so that you'll be able to apply them on your own in a few weeks.

 ## Useful Methods